Meet Our New Scientists-in-Residence, World-Renowned Paleontologists Dr. Manning and Dr. Egerton

 - She has published her research in several high-impact journals, all while maintaining an active outreach program.

-- Victoria has devoted a great deal of time to promoting science to marginalized audiences.
+- Dr. Egerton has devoted a great deal of time to promoting science to marginalized audiences.

 - She has become a strong voice for Women in Science at the University of Manchester (UK).